mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 recommend Moritz Molch's extensions for XCF, KRA, ORA and PSD thumbnails <https://moritzmolch.com/1749>`__.

-Appimages
+AppImages
 ~~~~~~~~~

-For Krita 3.0 and later, first try out the appimage from the website.
+For Krita 3.0 and later, first try out the AppImage from the website.
 **90% of the time this is by far the easiest way to get the
-latest Krita.** Just download the appimage, and then use the file
+latest Krita.** Just download the AppImage, and then use the file
-properties or the bash command chmod to make the appimage executable.
+properties or the bash command chmod to make the AppImage executable.
 Double click it, and enjoy Krita.
 (Or run it in the terminal with
 ./appimagename.appimage)

-- Open the terminal into the folder you have the appimage.
+- Open the terminal into the folder you have the AppImage.
 - Make it executable:

 ::